anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

 * **John 9.1-41** continues the baptism-related series in John, and is about the blind man receiving sight by washing in water, after Jesus has said, 'I am the light of the world'.
 The Pharisees are 'blind' in that they cannot see who Jesus is. **1 Samuel 16.1-13** is about recognising the Lord's anointed (David). **Psalm 23** has a possible connection with the Old Testament reading ('you have anointed my head with oil'), but seems more likely to reflect the experience of the man born blind, who was led (to water) by Jesus.
 Note that John 9 leads directly into John 10, apparently inviting the conclusion that the man born blind is one of Jesus' sheep. **Ephesians 5.8-14** is about light and darkness.

+Year B

+* **John 3.14-21** continues the series looking towards the cross, and says, 'just as Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, that whoever believes in him may have eternal life'. **Numbers 21.4-9** is about Moses making a bronze serpent and putting it on a pole. **Psalm 107.1-3, 17-22** [or 107.1-9] is about God delivering and healing those are rebellious and go astray. **Ephesians 2.1-10** is about being 'dead through the trespasses and sins' and being saved by grace through faith.

 ## Mothering Sunday